RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 (see [R. v.
 Butler](http://en.wikipedia.org/wiki/R._v._Butler) an analysis explicitly rejected by Judge Frank Easterbrook in [*American Booksellers v.
 Hudnut*](http://lawschool.westlaw.com/shared/westlawRedirect.aspx?task=find&cite=771+F.2d+323&appflag=67.12), 771 F2d 323 (7th Cir.
 1985), *aff’d mem.*, 475 U.S. 1001 (1986), [Wikipedia](http://en.wikipedia.org/wiki/American_Booksellers_v._Hudnut).

-When it comes to the United States, consider this [nice summary of speech restrictions and unprotected speech categories](http://en.wikipedia.org/wiki/Freedom_of_speech_in_the_United_States#Types_of_speech_restrictions).
+In the United States,

-Child pornography and disclosing classified communications in violation of the Espionage Act are good examples.
+child pornography and disclosing classified communications in violation of the Espionage Act are good examples of unprotected speech.
 Both involve *speech*, but the U.S. Supreme Court says that these categories of speech are not protected by the First Amendment.
 Child porn and disclosing classified information therefore are both categories of "unprotected speech," meaning the  government can fine you or send you to prison for engaging in them.
 [18 U.S. Code &sect; 2251 - Sexual exploitation of children](http://www.law.cornell.edu/uscode/text/18/2251)

+### The Opinions We Loathe

+The First Amendment sometimes "feels" powerful and protective enough to take for granted, but as Justice Oliver Wendell Holmes observered "We should be eternally vigilant against attempts to check the expression of opinions that we loathe."
+Indeed, for decades the Republican Right sought to criminalize the speech of liberals who made obscene music or burned American flags.
+Lately the Democratic Left seeks to ban hate speech and "speech" containing directions for making 3D guns.
+Neither seems to realize that if their side can legally ban speech, then after the next election the other side will inherit the same powers, along with the support of precedent.

 #### Totally Optional Reading